barkatash/YouTube-web/README.md

 A web client, written using the React.JS framework, for our Youtube-like application, developed as the project for the Advanced Programming course, Bar-Ilan University, 2024.

-part1 will be on the main branch. part2 with server will be on the main-server branch. project status part1: finish project status part2-server: in progress. part2-server link: https://github.com/barkatash/project2024-server
+part1 will be on the main branch. project status part1: finish

+The second part of this web is served through the server in: https://github.com/barkatash/project2024-server so for part2 use this link and there will be more information about running the second part of the project. changes we did to work with server are on the the main-server branch. project status part2-server: in progress. part2-server link: https://github.com/barkatash/project2024-server